-“Memory is the diary that we all carry about with us”, Oscar Wilde once wrote.
+“Memory is the diary that we all carry with us”, Oscar Wilde once wrote.
 Memory is the storage of information and personal experiences.
 It gives us the capability to learn and adapt.
 Thanks to memory, we are who we are.

 Unfortunately, there are diseases like Alzheimer’s, in which memory fades away gradually.
 This memory loss, however, can be confronted.
 At NeuronUP, we support cognitive stimulation to improve memory.

 In the following, we present six activities to help improve memory in adults and children:

 1. Telling Time